 2 to report to future world radiocommunication conferences any difficulties or inconsistencies encountered in the implementation of this Resolution, including whether or not the responsibilities relating to the operation of aeronautical and maritime non-GSO ESIMs have been properly addressed;

-Option 1

-3 to report to future world radiocommunication conferences any difficulties or inconsistencies encountered in the implementation of Recommendation ITU-R S.1503 for verifying that the non-GSO FSS systems under this Resolution comply with the epfd limits specified in Article 22,

-Option 2
+3 not to examine, under No. 11.31, the conformity of non-GSO FSS systems with the provisions of resolves 1.1.5 of this Resolution,

-3 to report to future world radiocommunication conferences any difficulties or inconsistencies encountered in the implementation of Recommendation ITU-R S.1503 for verifying that the non-GSO FSS systems under this Resolution comply with the epfd limits specified in Article 22,
+4 to report to future world radiocommunication conferences any difficulties or inconsistencies encountered in the implementation of Recommendation ITU-R S.1503 for verifying that the non-GSO FSS systems under this Resolution comply with the epfd limits specified in Article 22;

-Option 1

-Option 2:
+5 to publish the list of non-GSO satellite systems with which ESIM communicate brought into use with information about its service area and countries authorize such use if any; this information shall be updated regularly,

 invites administrations

-to collaborate for the implementation of this Resolution, in particular for resolving interference, if anyinstructs the Secretary-General
+to take into consideration the relevant recommendations to employ Annex 4 procedures when licensing/authorizing the operation of earth stations in motion in their territories,

+instructs the Secretary-General

 to bring this Resolution to the attention of the Secretary-General of the International Maritime Organization and of the Secretary General of the International Civil Aviation Organization.